Clarksville, Tennessee: 20th century

-In 1913, the Lillian Theater, Clarksville's first "movie house" for motion pictures, was opened on Franklin Street by Joseph Goldberg.
-It seated more than 500 people.
-Less than two years later, in 1915, the theater burned down.
-It was rebuilt later that year.
+In 1913, the Lillian Theater was opened on Franklin Street and owned by Joseph Goldberg.
+In 1914, it was severely damaged in a fire, but reopened later in 1915.
+It was later renamed the Roxy after renovations in 1941.

 As World War I raged in Europe, many locals volunteered to go, reaffirming Tennessee as the Volunteer State, a nickname earned during the War of 1812, the Mexican–American War and other earlier conflicts.
 Also during this time, women's suffrage was becoming a major issue.
 Clarksville women saw a need for banking independent of their husbands and fathers who were fighting.
 In response, the First Women's Bank of Tennessee was established in 1919 by Mrs. Frank J. Runyon.

 The 1920s brought additional growth to the city.
 A bus line between Clarksville and Hopkinsville was established in 1922.
 In 1927 the Austin Peay Normal School was founded, later to develop as Austin Peay State University.
 In 1928 two more theaters were added, the Majestic (with 600 seats) and the Capitol (with 900 seats).
 John Outlaw, a local aviator, established Outlaw Field in 1929.

 With the entry of the United States into World War II, defense investments were made in the area.
 In 1942 construction started on Camp Campbell (now known as Fort Campbell), the new army base 10 mi northwest of the city.
 It was capable of holding 23,000 troops, and as staffing built up, the base gave a huge boost to the population and economy of Clarksville.

 In 1954, the Clarksville Memorial Hospital was founded along Madison Street.
 Downtown, the Lillian was renamed the Roxy Theater, and today it still hosts plays and performances weekly.
 The Roxy has been used as a backdrop for numerous photo shoots, films, documentaries, music videos and television commercials; most notably for Sheryl Crow's Grammy Award-winning song "All I Wanna Do."

-Since 1980, the population of Clarksville has more than doubled, in part because of annexation, as the city acquired communities such as New Providence and Saint Bethlehem.
+Since 1980, the population of Clarksville has more than doubled.
+This increase was due in part to annexation, as the city acquired communities such as New Providence and Saint Bethlehem.
 The construction of Interstate 24 north of Saint Bethlehem added to its development potential and in the early 21st century, much of the growth along U.S. Highway 79 is commercial retail.
 Clarksville is currently one of the fastest-growing large cities in Tennessee.
 At its present rate of growth, the city was expected to displace Chattanooga by 2020 as the fourth-largest city in Tennessee.